 Most certainly, the best reason to list your home now is to take advantage of record high home prices.
-As you can see below, the average home price in Asheville reached a new high of $386,000 in January.
-The average home price in Buncombe was $372,000.
+As you can see below, the average home prices in Asheville, Black Mountain, and Buncombe County reached new highs in December.

 Your Home Should Sell Quickly

-How to Prepare you Home to Sell this Winter
+How to Prepare your Home to Sell this Winter

 Just like any other time of year, it’s a good idea to prepare your home for the market.
 Be sure to take care of deferred maintenance and finish up any outstanding projects or repairs.